padiketeku/EnvMonMod/EMM-Prac-8-Validating-AlphaEarth Foundation.md

-### Regression Analysis- Modelling Aboveground Biomass
+## Session 2: Regression Analysis- Modelling Aboveground Biomass

 Embedding fields can be used as feature inputs/predictors for regression in the same way they’re used for classification.
-In this tutorial, we will learn how to use the 64D embedding field layers as inputs to a multiple regression analysis predicting above-ground biomass (AGB).
+In this tutorial, we will learn how to use the 64D embedding field layers as inputs to a random forest regression analysis predicting above-ground biomass (AGB).
 NASA’s Global Ecosystem Dynamics Investigation (GEDI) mission collects LIDAR measurements along ground transects at 30 m spatial resolution at 60 m intervals.
 We will use the GEDI L4A Raster Aboveground Biomass Density dataset containing point estimates of above ground biomass density (AGBD) that will be used as the predicted variable in the regression model.

 The learning outcomes include: <br>